razee-io/Razee/README.md

    - **GitHub**:
      1. From the Razeedash welcome screen, select the **GitHub** tile and click **Configure Github**.
      2. Follow the [link](https://github.com/settings/applications/new) in the pop-up window to register a new `OAuth` application in GitHub.
-     3. Enter a namefor your GitHub application, a description, and use the **Homepage URL** and **Authorization callback URL** that are displayed in the pop-up window.
+     3. Enter a name for your GitHub application, a description, and use the **Homepage URL** and **Authorization callback URL** that are displayed in the pop-up window.
      4. Click **Register application**.
      5. Copy the **Client ID** and the **Client Secret** and add these values to the pop-up window.
      6. Click **Save configuration**.